hanrichard/Notebook/interview/interview_questions_react_js.md

 - React’s reconciliation process optimizes updates by reusing existing DOM elements when possible.

 ### What is JSX?
 JSX stands for JavaScript XML.
-It allows us to write HTML inside JavaScript and place them in the DOM without using functions like appendChild( ) or createElement( ).
+It allows us to write HTML inside JavaScript and place them in the DOM without using functions like appendChild( ) or createElement( ). for writing React Code in a simple way.
+Using JSX it is easier to create reusable UI components

 As stated in the official docs of React, JSX provides syntactic sugar for React.createElement( ) function.